arneg/GJAlloc/README.md

   [wiki](https://github.com/arneg/GJAlloc/wiki/Performance-comparison).
 Good
   luck!

-  When debugging it is advised to compile with `BA_DEBUG` which will detect double frees and many cases of bad memory access in blocks that have been freed.
+  When debugging your application it is advised to compile with `BA_USE_VALGRIND` defined, which will enable memcheck support for blocks allocated with the block allocator.

   GJAlloc was initially developed for use in [pike](http://pike.lysator.liu.se).